-Bitcoin is a protocol that was born from a small community and has grown fast since.
-There are a lot of things you can do to help Bitcoin to spread and improve over time.
+Bitcoin was born from a small community and has grown fast.
+There are a lot of things you can do to support it and help others learn more.

 Using Bitcoin is the first thing you can do to support Bitcoin.
 There are probably many cases where it can make your life easier.
 You can accept payments and make purchases with Bitcoin.